Bernadette Bouchon-Meunier is a director of research emeritus at the

 She is the (co)-editor of twenty-seven books and the (co)-author of four books in French and one in vietnamese on Fuzzy Logic and Uncertainty Management in Artificial Intelligence.
 She is a co-founder and co-executive director of the International Conference on Information Processing and Management of Uncertainty in Knowledge-based Systems (IPMU) held every other year since 1986.

 She has been an elected member of the Administrative Committee of the IEEE Computational Intelligence Society (IEEE CIS) from 2004 to 2009 and from 2011 to 2014, a member of the IEEE Women in Engineering committee in 2007-2008 and from 2012 to 2014.
-She is presently the chair of the IEEE French Chapter on Computational Intelligence.
+She is presently the vice-president of the IEEE French Chapter on Computational Intelligence.
 She is also a member and past-chair of the IEEE Women in Computational Intelligence Committee.
-She was elected Vice-president for Conferences of the IEEE CIS (July 2014-2017) and Vice-president for chapters of the IEEE France Section (2014-2016).
+She was elected Vice-president for Conferences of the IEEE CIS (July 2014-2019) and Vice-president for chapters of the IEEE France Section (2014-2019).

-She is an IEEE fellow and an International Fuzzy Systems Association fellow.
+She is an IEEE Life Fellow and an International Fuzzy Systems Association fellow.

 She received the 2012 IEEE Computational Intelligence Society